 - Consistent outstanding performance of our graduates on the National Physical Therapy Licensing Exam (see sidebar at right)

-- The extensive teaching experience of the faculty; all 19 full-time faculty have doctoral degrees
+- The extensive teaching experience of the faculty; all full-time core faculty have doctoral degrees

 - The academic profile of our incoming students; PT majors typically rank in the top 20 percent of their high school class